-Research Impact Oxford (RIO) helps talented and ambitious Oxford University Students take the first steps toward a high-impact research career.
-Over the course of 6 weeks, participants work in small teams to explore a research question in one of our key focus areas: AI governance, technical AI safety, global health, biosecurity, or animal welfare.
-With guidance from experienced mentors, students develop their research, communication or operations skills and contribute to work that addresses pressing global challenges — with a £2,000 prize awarded to the best overall project at the end of the programme.
+Participants work in small teams to explore a research question in one of our key focus areas: AI governance, technical AI safety, policy reform, biosecurity, or effective giving.
+No prior experience is required — with guidance from experienced mentors, students develop their research skills and contribute to work that addresses pressing global challenges, with a £2,000 prize awarded to the best overall project at the end of the programme.

 Biosecurity